Alnaimi-/Twikell-Web/README.md

 * `wai-extra` for basic authentication
 * `Warp` as webserver

+## Configuring the project remotely

+To ssh to the EC2 server you must first download the *twikell-public.pem* key pair for authentication.
+Once it's downloaded CD into the folder and run in terminal:

+1. `chmod 600 twikell-public.pem`
+2. `ssh -v -i twikell-public.pem ubuntu@ec2-54-194-118-199.eu-west-1.compute.amazonaws.com`

-## Configuring the project
+## Configuring the project locally

 Make sure that both the haskell-framework and cabal is set up before proceeding.

 1. First you need to install both MySQL-Client and MySQL-Server `sudo apt-get install mysql-client mysql-server`

-2. Make sure that libpcre is isntalled
+2. Make sure that libpcre is installed
   `sudo apt-get install libpcre3 libpcre3-dev`
 3. Setup all dependent modules and libraries
   `cabal install --only-dependencies`
 4. Finally run the mysql dump to populate the database.

-From here you can either cd into the source folder, run GHCI and load the main
-- `:l Main.hs`
-- `main`
-- or compile and run from main folder.

-Any other problems, you're on your own.
+Any cabal problems; you're on your own.

 *PS.
-Something that helped personally was:* `rm -rf ~/.ghc ~/.cabal` *and reinstall both, have fun!*
+Something that helped personally was:* `rm -rf ~/.ghc ~/.cabal` *and reinstall both.
+All jokes aside though... dont.
+Have fun!*

 ## Using the project

+CD into the source folder, run GHCI and load the main
+1. `cd /path-to-twikell-web/src
+2. `ghci`
+3. `:l Main.hs`
+4. `main`

+Or compile and run from the main folder.

 ### Authentication

 *Some routes that perform POST, DELETE and UPDATE methods require authentication.*

 User: *hamza*